saurabhima/gsoc_LEADERBOARD/README.md

     * Donation Commit and Reciept
     * Accounts
 ### Directory Structure
-The project follows the standard Flask Directory Structure as given below.
+The project follows the standard Flask Directory Structure.
+The detailed directory structure is being updated and would be posted soon.
 ### Database
 This project is currently using Pickle files to store data related to both donors as well as workflow users.
 The name of the files are mentioned in the config.py file under the following variables